besartelezi/challenge-parallax/README.md

 - [ ] Create parallax effect with Pokémon assets
   - [x] Add Canvas in HTML
   - [x] Style Canvas in CSS
-  - [ ] Start out by just looping/animating one part/one asset
+  - [x] Start out by just looping/animating one part/one asset
+    - [x] This asset needs to keep looping
   - [ ] Once one part of parallax is done, do the same for the other parts
   - [ ] When parallax effect works -> double check on github if it works properly!
   - [ ] ...